giantswarm/docs/src/content/tutorials/capa-migration/_index.md

 ---
 title: CAPA migration
-description: Learn how the Vintage-to-CAPI migration works, and how to resolve some of the known issues
+description: Learn how the Vintage-to-CAPI migration works, and how to resolve some of the known issues.
 weight: 60
 menu:
   principal: